nuxencs/seasonpackarr/docs/product-specs/v1-upgrade.md

 1. Remove the old qBittorrent or Transmission action. seasonpackarr now adds the torrent itself.
 Leaving the old action in place can add the torrent twice.
-2. Keep the existing `/api/parse` Webhook action, or add one if torrent parsing was disabled before the upgrade.
+2. Change the existing Webhook action endpoint from `/api/parse` to `/api/import`, or add the action if torrent parsing was disabled before the upgrade.
+Preserve the `apikey` query parameter when it is set.
 3. Make sure it is the only action that adds or sends this torrent.

 Enter: